 1 FEBRUARY 2023

 On the 30th January, I was delighted to accept an invitation to a Scholars’ Lunch at West Dean College, an annual event where the College invites bursary-givers to come and see the work they’re funding.
 Over the years, the Stationers’ Foundation has bestowed Major Awards and Francis Mathew Scholarships to several conservation students at West Dean.
-I was eager to meet the current award holder, Ana Perez, and learn more about the training provided.
+I was eager to meet the current award holder, Ana Cristina Garcia Perez, and learn more about the training provided.

-18 JANUARY 2023
+READ MORE18 JANUARY 2023

 This week the Archive welcomed a seventeenth-century prayer book back from the National Conservation Service’s studio in Dalston CLR James Library.
 Here we take a look at the conservation work carried out, and share some pages from this exquisite volume.